norjs/manager-service/README.md

 #### Production and development modes

-The configuration should have a boolean property `production` and/or `development` enabled.
+Any action should have a boolean property `production` and/or `development` as a boolean.

 Otherwise the service will not be started nor installed unless it is named directly in the command.

-If the mode is omitted in a command, `development` will be used.

-#### Service naming

-The service has a short and full name.
-The full name is the project name combined using a slash with the sub service name, which is the keyword of the services property.

-Eg, `my-awesome-app/backend` and `my-awesome-app/frontend` are two services from the main example.

-If one uses the `my-awesome-app` as part of another managed service as a sub service, the name may be combined as `some-name/my-awesome-app/backend`.

 #### Command line environment options